 St. Louis, MO

-Home ► Blog ► Questionable Drug Safety Reporting System FAERS
+Home ► Blog ► FAERS: A Questionable Drug Safety Reporting System

 According to a report by the Institute for Safe Medication Practices (ISMP), the FDA’s Adverse Event Reporting System (FAERS) is flawed and needs modernization.
 ISMP’s report is based on the analysis of 847,039 reports gathered over a 1-year period between 2013 and 2014 by FAERS.
 With people reporting drug side effects and mounting lawsuits over those pharmaceutical drugs, it is time to take a closer look at this defective drug safety reporting system.